SaboorNisha/Product_card_design/README.md

-🛍️ Product Card Design
+🛍️ Product Card Design..

 This Product Card Design project is a simple static layout created using HTML and CSS.
 The card showcases a product image, title, price, and a button for adding the product to the cart.
 It's perfect for practicing front-end design and layout techniques without any JavaScript functionality.

-✨ Features
+✨ Features..

 🎨 Clean Design: Focuses on a clean and minimalistic layout.